Konnektid/konnektid-js-utils/README.md

-# javascript/node module boilerplate

-Opinionated javascript template to build module in javascript and module.
-This boilerplate is used internally at Konnektid in its own code.
+# Javascript utilities we use at Konnektid

+Opinionated javascript utilities used at Konnektid.

+They include functional utilities, validation utilities and more.

+The goals of this project is to enhance reusability, promote functional programming and simplicity.